Limitations of Static Truth

 For many years, I emerged myself in learning new skills and testing new concepts as I became very curious about the inner workings of life.
 In my process of discovery and healing I went through a few phases where I thought I had discovered “the truth” only to find myself creating plateaus in my conscious growth.
 I was attaching to ideas and concepts, not realizing the boxes they imposed on my life.
 With my out-of-body practices I would occasionally find myself blocked due to limiting beliefs.
 As I questioned and reflected in my waking state, I found clarity on what I needed to release in order for me to go beyond.
 As we question we begin to see the benefits and limitations of beliefs.

 Beliefs are like double-edged swords, as they can work for us or against us.
 For example, a belief that one can heal, when practiced, leads to knowing and thereby healing.
 A belief that one cannot heal (or do a thing) leads to limitations or a lack of healing.
 When I coached people in the past, the ones that were open to healing experienced healing, whereas the ones that were not open to healing did not heal.
+The same concept applies to success with starting a business for example.
+If one believe they will be successful in their business they will remain curious and creative, and ultimately find their business succeeding.
+On the other hand if one is constantly doubting or fearing failure of their business, they find themselves stressed and overworked and eventually end up closing doors.
 The starting point begins first with the belief that IT IS POSSIBLE, and we need to look only within for such guidance and understanding.